 Our Roots

-Depending on your philosophy of how, or why things happen, you might see the creation and evolution of TortoiseClimbing™ as:
+Depending on your philosophy of how, or why things happen, you might think of the creation and evolution of TortoiseClimbing™ as:

 You be the judge.

-David began singing in elementary school choruses.
-(Remember when public schools included music education in elementary, then junior high, -now reorganized as middle schools - and high schools?)
+Remember when public schools included music education in elementary, then junior high, (now reorganized as middle schools) and high schools?

-The college choir he sang with performed at:
+The college choir he sang with provided wonderful experiences performing at:

-The backstory of why Edgewood Recording Studio even existed for Professor Springmann to take David to an editing session there, illustrates the serendipitous nature of life.
+The backstory of why Edgewood Recording Studio even existed in Washington, DC for Professor Springmann to take David to an editing session there, illustrates the serendipitous nature of life.

 Mr. Ed Greene (some bios say David) was a co-founder of Edgewood.
-The genesis for that was Ed was drafted in 1956 and served as a recording engineer for the U.S. Army Band and Chorus in Washington, D.C.
-(That means he had already learned what was then a rare skill before being drafted.)
+The genesis for that was that Ed was drafted in 1956 and served as a recording engineer for the U.S. Army Band and Chorus in Washington, D.C.
+(That likely means he had already learned what was then a rare skill as a recording engineer before being drafted.)
 Then for some years after his discharge, he remained in DC before going back to New York and later to Toronto, Canada.

 After he mustered out of the army, while still in Washington, DC he co-founded Edgewood Recording Studio in about 1958 with radio and television commentator Charles Osgood and composer George Wilkins.
 George later went to work for Walt Disney Parks and Resorts where he created scores and songs as Director of Music for Walt Disney Imagineering.

-Ed went back to New York in about 1970 as chief engineer for MGM Records.
+Ed returned to New York in about 1970, as chief engineer for MGM Records.
 There, in the early 1970's, he was brought into television audio mixing by Frank Sinatra, and became a very successful (22-time Emmy-winning and 61 nominations) audio mixer for television production and post production.
 He died in 2017 at age 82.

--- End of Accordian Window on evolution of "Hymns and Songs for Living" --
+-- End of Accordian Window on "Back Story of Edgewood Recording Studio" --

 After College